Racial Equity and Social Justice

 Racial justice is not achieved by a workshop, a book, or good intentions, but with ongoing commitments and actions.
 Ohio’s public libraries provide equitable access to information for all people, regardless of race.
-The OLC’s Diversity Awareness and Resources Committee recommends ways in which the OLC can address diversity as it relates to the library profession and to the Ohio library community.
+The OLC’s Diversity, Equity and Inclusion Committee recommends ways in which the OLC can address diversity as it relates to the library profession and to the Ohio library community.
 Aspects of diversity include but are not limited to age, disability, gender, religion, sexual orientation, ethnicity and race.
 A commitment to racial justice improves our ability to uphold the values of diversity and inclusion in our libraries.

-Resources to help libraries respond to current events and social justice issues:
+Resources to help libraries respond to social justice issues:

 Tools